Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

-The calculation of the earlier subsubsection asserts that if we have $O(1)$ correction to the leading term in the thermal EFT, we should expect presence of zero modes under the KK reduction along the twisted thermal circle.
+The calculation of the earlier subsubsection asserts that if we have $O(1)$ correction to the leading term in the thermal EFT, we should expect the presence of zero modes under the KK reduction along the twisted thermal circle.
 A natural question is whether the converse is true as well.
-In fact, we can ask this question in a simpler set-up i.e.\ by keeping $\omega=0$ and taking $\beta\to 0$ limit.
+In fact, we can ask this question in a simpler set-up i.e.\ by keeping $\omega=0$ and taking the $\beta\to 0$ limit.
 In this subsubsection, we point out that at least for the compactified free Boson, the converse is not true i.e.\ we cannot claim the following is true:

-where $\Delta_{\text{gap}}$ corresponds to the gap in the spectra of scaling dimension over the vacuum and $m_{\text{gap}}$ corresponds the mass gap under the KK reduction.
+where $\Delta_{\text{gap}}$ corresponds to the gap in the spectrum of scaling dimensions above the vacuum and $m_{\text{gap}}$ corresponds to the mass gap under the KK reduction.

-For the compactified boson, modular invariance of the partition function implies that \eqref{hgy} is true up to exponentially suppressed correction since $\Delta_{\text{gap}}\neq 0$.
+For the compactified boson, modular invariance of the partition function implies that \eqref{hgy} is true up to exponentially suppressed corrections since $\Delta_{\text{gap}}\neq 0$.
 This might lead us to believe that the zero modes are entirely absent.
 But this is clearly not true.
 First of all, there is a zero mode of the scalar field coming from the classical solution $\phi=0$.
-Upon path integral, this gives rise to contribution proportional to $R$, which is proportional to the volume of the target space.
-On top of that, there are classical solutions of equation of motion involving zero winding along the time-circle.
-Finally, for each of these classical trajectories, we have harmonic oscillations, among which there are some, which are flat along the time direction and only have oscillations along the spatial direction.
-Each of these three kind of modes individually provides non-exponentially suppressed corrections to \eqref{hgy}.
-However, altogether, they conspire to cancel each other and ascertain that the prediction of modular invariance is true i.e.\ \eqref{hgy} is true up to exponentially suppressed corrections.
+In the path integral, this gives rise to a contribution proportional to $R$, which is proportional to the volume of the target space.
+In addition, there are classical solutions of the equations of motion involving zero winding along the time-circle.
+Finally, for each of these classical trajectories, we have harmonic oscillations, among which there are some which are flat along the time direction and only have oscillations along the spatial direction.
+Each of these three kinds of modes individually provides non-exponentially suppressed corrections to \eqref{hgy}.
+However, altogether, they conspire to cancel each other and ensure that the prediction of modular invariance is true i.e.\ \eqref{hgy} is true up to exponentially suppressed corrections.
 See Appendix \S\ref{app:freeBoson} for a detailed account of this conspiracy.